excellenteasy/grunt-pathfinder/README.md

 ### Options

-## The importjs task
+## The pathfinder task

 ### Overview
-Inside your Gruntfile, add a section named `importjs`.
+Inside your Gruntfile, add a section named `pathfinder`.
 This section specifies the possible files to import and the method of importing them.

 ### Settings